 Professional learning and development opportunities may be provided to child care supervisors, program staff, resource teachers/consultants, supplemental SNR staff, cooks, home child care providers, home visitors, other staff or boards of directors of licensed non-profit programs.
-Capacity building funding is not intended to support licensing and compliance.

 First Nations and TPAs are responsible for determining how this funding can be used to support the development of and participation in child care supervisor networks and capacity building for First Nation child care Supervisors and staff.
 First Nations and TPAs are encouraged to work with their child care Supervisors to determine how the funding can be used to maintain or enhance quality programming in their child care programs.